 Once you sent in the letters, your credit file should update within 48-72 hours.

-Legally, the consumer is not allowed to be charged any money to update their credit file.
+The FCRA (15 U.S.C. § 1681) forbids the credit bureaus from charging a consumer to update their credit file.
 The mortgage broker or lender, though, will need to pay about $100 to have all 3 bureaus updated.
-(Unfortunately, for this reason there are many lenders and mortgage brokers that don’t offer this program.)
+(Unfortunately, for this reason, there are many lenders and mortgage brokers that don’t offer this program.)

 No!
-Credit repair is removing files through a dispute processes.
-A rapid rescore is just updating the credit bureau with information they are missing.
+Credit repair is removing files through a dispute process.
+A rapid rescore is just updating the credit bureau with the information they are missing.

 No. The express option of a rapid rescore is reserved only for people who are applying for a loan now and need everything updated express.
-If you’re not applying for a loan now, you’re not eligible for rapid rescore.
-The way the credit bureau knows if you’re applying for a loan, is because they see a credit pull was done on your report recently from a mortgage bank, etc.
+If you’re not applying for a loan now, you’re not eligible for a rapid rescore.

 Rapid rescore is a program offered only through lenders and mortgage brokers.
 So ask your lender or mortgage broker if they offer the program.
 If not, you may want to find a new one.

 Did this post help you?
-Sign up for are weekly newsletters and receive more of these posts directly to your inbox!
+Sign up for our weekly newsletters and receive more of these posts directly to your inbox!